THUNDER BAY — The boulevard maintenance bylaw will be back before council on Monday for a second round, and this time itcomes with fewer restrictions.

 According to a community engagement report on the proposed boulevard by-law, 121 respondents felt registration was not needed for reasons such as privacy and questioned why the city needed that information.
 Seven respondents said they did not trust the city with the required information.

-“I don't think you're ever gonna put something forward that 100% of people are on board with.
+“I don't think you're ever going to put something forward that 100 per cent of people are on board with.
 We're reaching about 60 to 70 per cent of those asks through the amendments that we've made.
-We're not always gonna make everyone happy,” Thom said.
+We're not always going make everyone happy,” Thom said.

 “There are a lot of interested groups in this, including city and utility assets and public safety, so we're trying to meet that middle ground where we're allowing for as much biodiversity as much planting as possible while still keeping folks safe."